Offset – SET IT OFF (Album Review)

 Whenever Offset trades verses with a female rapper >.

-When Offset talks about spoiling chicks, hits us with a slight melody in his raps, and sounds close to fumbling with his words, he’s unguardable.
+When Offset talks about spoiling chicks, hits us with a slight melody, and sounds close to fumbling with his words, he’s unguardable.
 He does everything I just mentioned in “FINE AS CAN BE.”

 No matter what a song is about, Latto will come across as competitive.
 In “FINE AS CAN BE,” a track about giving women more than dates at Cheesecake Factory, she aggressively raps about her chopper, having bomb coochie, and buying anything she wants for herself.
 She didn’t understand the assignment but put up a good verse, so it’s all good.